dreeks/ModularFlyships-fabric/README.md

 ## License

-    Modular Flyships - A Minecraft mod about flying vehicule Copyright (C) 2020 - Team Dreeks (Nathan <Oxodao> JANCZEWSKI, Guillaume <cylgom>)
+    Modular Flyships - A Minecraft mod about flying vehicle Copyright (C) 2020 - Team Dreeks (Nathan <Oxodao> JANCZEWSKI, Guillaume <cylgom>)

     This program is free software: you can redistribute it and/or modify